How Much Sodium Should I Eat Per Day?

 • No salt added or unsalted — No salt is added during processing, but these products may not be salt/sodium-free unless stated

 Remember: Sodium levels vary in the same foods depending on the brand or restaurant.
+Keeping a daily tally of how much sodium you consume can help you make better choices.

 Can you eat too little sodium?

-If you have medical conditions or other special dietary needs or restrictions, follow the advice of a qualified health care professional.
+The guideline also doesn’t apply to people directed otherwise by their health care team.
+If you have medical conditions or other special dietary needs or restrictions, check with your health care team.

 Egg Nutrition Center